Modification-Fair Cluster Editing: Modification Fairness: Complexity

-We next show fixed-parameter tractability for the number~$k$ of edge modifications.
+We leave open whether or not \FCE{} is fixed-parameter tractable when parameterized by the number~$\mu$ of mono-colored edge modifications.
+However, for the larger parameter~$k$, the number of edge modifications, we are able to prove fixed-parameter tractability --- we will prove this next.
 Our approach is as follows.
-We first run the well-known $P_3$-branching algorithm~\cite{Cai96} to obtain a cluster graph.
+We first run the well-known $P_3$-branching algorithm~\cite{Cai96} to enumerate cluster graphs.
 As the resulting solution need not be modification-fair, we may need to do further edge modifications.
 For this, we first apply polynomial-time data reduction rules which shrink the graph size to a polynomial in~$k$, and then brute-force on the reduced graph.